pshong79/playwright-demo/README.md

   * Azure DevOps
     * Note: Only the setup to successfully execute a pipeline in Azure DevOps can be viewed.
 The files are stored under `pipelines` under the root directory.
   * GitHub Actions
+* Tagging tests and running tagged tests using projects

 # Prerequisites
 Before setting up this project, the following dependencies will need to be installed: